Tropical Donagi theorem: Preliminaries

-\begin{remark} We emphasize that up to isomorphism, a principally polarized tav is entirely determined by the positive definite bilinear form $[\xi(\cdot), \cdot] : \Lambda' \times \Lambda' \to \RR$, which in turn is again equivalent to giving the quadratic form $\gamma \mapsto [\xi(\gamma), \gamma]$.
-This statement does not hold for non-principally polarized tavs. \end{remark}
+\begin{remark} We emphasise that up to isomorphism, a principally polarised tav is entirely determined by the positive definite bilinear form $[\xi(\cdot), \cdot] : \Lambda' \times \Lambda' \to \RR$, which in turn is again equivalent to giving the quadratic form $\gamma \mapsto [\xi(\gamma), \gamma]$.
+This statement does not hold for non-principally polarised tavs. \end{remark}